 At St Clare’s School, we endeavour to educate the whole child.
 Our aim is to send young people out into the world of work as responsible, balanced young citizens.
 Developing life-skills and character education have always been at the forefront of our day to day pastoral care at St Clare’s but we now explicitly address their development through our Enrichment Programme.
 Our aim is to offer activities that will form an essential part of promoting employability and enhancing academic attainment, whilst teaching our young people essential life skills that will have benefits well beyond the classroom.

 Consent letters for trips off-site and information on required clothing will be given out in advance of particular sessions.
-Mrs Smart and Mrs. Parker will be reviewing the impact of the current programme, through surveys and feedback sessions with the pupils and their opinions will shape the look of the spring term’s programme.
+Mrs Smart and Mrs Parker will be reviewing the impact of the current programme, through surveys and feedback sessions with the pupils and their opinions have already shaped the look of the spring term’s programme.

-Download the Autumn Term Enrichment Programme for Sixth Form
+Download the Autumn 2019 Enrichment Programme for Sixth Form

 Each club runs until 4:00, 4:15 or 4:30 and the pupils will be fully supervised.
 Club leaders will give parents details of finishing times at the start of term.
 Parents will be required to make the necessary arrangements for transport home and it is essential that a parent informs the club leader in writing should their child be unable to attend the club on any occasion during the year.